 If you love making homemade slime and dabbling in science then you will love this color changing slime recipe.
-We already know what great fun and science slime is to make, but we can also play around with adding different science activities too.
-Check out how to make this easy sun activated color changing slime by adding one special ingredient!
+We already know what great fun slime is to make, but did you know you can also play around with adding different science activities too?
+Check out how to make this easy sun activated color changing slime with one special ingredient!
 Isn’t science cool?

 Talk about awesome summer science or year-round science if you live somewhere tropical!
 Recently we made a similar UV color changing slime with sun activated beads that we had a blast with.